ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 # Data-Driven Cycling and Workout Prediction

+ In this repo I'll share how I turned data from my bike exercises into a Machine Learning based smart chat bot leveraging Microsoft Bot Framework and Microsoft Teams, which helps me achieve more with my training and be motivated all the time.

 ## Overview

-I started cycling with a foldable bike at end of January 2020 and I felt in love with cycling.
+I started cycling with a foldable bike at end of January 2020 and I fell in love with cycling.
 I also love working with data so I've recorded all my rides to [Strava](www.strava.com) with [Withings Steel HR](https://www.withings.com/us/en/steel-hr) smart watch. 🚴🏻🚴🏻

-At the end of may I upgraded my city bike to a Gravel bike.
+At the end of May I upgraded my city bike to a Gravel bike.
 I had great time with my new bike with outdoor activities until autumn.

 ![outdoor ride activities](images/outdoor_ride.png)

-After practicing outside with nice weather, for cold weather I setup a pain-cave at my home for virtual rides on [Zwift](www.zwift.com) using [Elite Arion AL13 roller](https://www.elite-it.com/en/products/home-trainers/rollers/arion) with [Misuro B+ sensor](https://www.elite-it.com/en/products/home-trainers/sensors/misuro-b).
+After exercising outside with nice weather, for cold weather I setup a pain-cave at my home for virtual rides on [Zwift](www.zwift.com) using [Elite Arion AL13 roller](https://www.elite-it.com/en/products/home-trainers/rollers/arion) with [Misuro B+ sensor](https://www.elite-it.com/en/products/home-trainers/sensors/misuro-b).
 Zwift is a virtual environment where you connect with your 3D avatar to ride with other athletes real-time.

 ![indoor ride activities](images/indoor_ride.png)

-Also my Zwift account is also connected with Strava to collect all my ride data.
-I’ve completed **“3700km”** so far combining outdoor and indoor activities 🎉🎉
+My Zwift account is connected with Strava to collect all my ride data, and I’ve completed **“3700km”** so far combining outdoor and indoor activities 🎉🎉

 I've decided to analyze my data and after analyzing I've decided to take this to next level with my engineering capabilities.

 This repo shows how to analyze your Strava data and visualize it on Jupyter Notebook.
-There's another aim for this project to predict workout days and distance to find your routine using your own data.
-You can use this digital personal trainer as a workout companion.
+Furthermore, this project aims to predict potential workout days and distance to find an optimal workout routine using your own data.
+This digital personal trainer can be used as a workout companion.

-First this project started as data discovery of existing bulk data on Jupyter Notebook, during data exploration phase I saw some patterns and though that, these patterns can help me to get back to my shape again.
-Shortly after decided to build a predictive model to predict my workout, `ride type` and  `distance`, tried to find best possible fit for prediction.
-To use prediction model, exported as pickle file and serve that model in Python FastAPI then a chat bot on teams using the API helped me to provide some inputs and then retrieve prediction.
+This project first started as a data discovery of existing bulk data on Jupyter Notebook.
+During data exploration phase I saw some patterns and thought that, these patterns could help me to get back in shape again.
+Shortly after, I've decided to build a predictive model to predict my workout, `ride type` and  `distance` values.
+To use the prediction model within a bot framework, the model is exported as pickle file, a FastAPI based app serves the model in Python and a chat bot on Microsoft Teams calling this API help me to provide some inputs and then retrieve prediction.

 ![architecture](images/architecture.png)